 - Expanded Capacity — 4×4 Multiple Input, Multiple Output (MIMO) allows the splitting of transmission across many antennas, which multiplies the capacity of an RF link.

 - Wider Channel — Carrier aggregation or melding various pieces of licensed and unlicensed radio spectrum into one wider channel.
 This expedites the flow of data.

 Agencies can take advantage of these Gigabit LTE today in their in-vehicle networks and beyond.
 Cradlepoint also offers a personalized consulting workshop that is designed to help CIOs and senior IT leaders take understand the take advance of emerging 5G services within their next-generation WAN strategies.
 This workshop will educate leaders on the state of 5G networking today, which carriers are offering what, and how to get on the pathway to 5G today.
 The goal is to help agencies understand how they can leverage these technologies to offer better services and policing to their communities.

-Learn more or request a Pathway to 5G Workshop.
+Learn more about the Pathway to 5G.